The First Time Travellers Guide to Thailand

 Do check the latest updates on the official website of the Thai embassy.

 When is the best time to go to Thailand?

-Major festivals of Thailand
+Major festivals in Thailand

 - Songkran (Water Festival) April 13th to April 15th

-- Phi Ta Khon (Ghost festival) date depends on the moon.
+- Phi Ta Khon (Ghost Festival) date depends on the moon.